Why Design Matters More Than Ever

 We joined Slate Design Director, Vivian Selbo, and New York Magazine Director of Digital Design and User Experience, Steve Motzenbecker, for a session at Media Next in New York to see just how design has transformed their print and digital presence.

 Roughly a year ago, Slate overhauled their site.
-It was one of the most notable redesigns of the recent past — touching nearly ever aspect of the site to accommodate the brand’s growth, mobile initiatives and user experience goals.
+It was one of the most notable redesigns of the recent past — touching nearly every aspect of the site to accommodate the brand’s growth, mobile initiatives and user experience goals.
 It’s since brought relevant content, video and algorithm-driven recommendations to the forefront, cleaned up the users’ flow through the site and made sharing dangerously simple — all huge wins for an online publication churning out a ridiculous quantity of content.

 “Design is the mechanism for delivering our voice,” said Vivian.
 The poignant phrase emphasized that the Slate redesign wasn’t for the sake of design, it was for the sake of function and was done with purpose.
 She explained that the site has many stakeholders and teams involved in its maintenance — design, editorial, business, engineering and, of course, the audience.
 To build a truly functional site, she said each must understand the needs and values of the other.
 They had to answer what, when, where and how the needs for each group could be accommodated in the design, then ensure their needs were satisfied.

 She continued that “every page is the homepage.”
 And that’s true.
 In an era of the web in which third-party search is how most people find the page they’re seeking, it’s beyond common for users to enter your site “sideways.”
-With that in mind, Vivian admitted that the majority of users experience the Slate article page before the homepage, if they get there at all.
+With that in mind, Vivian admitted that the majority of users experience the Slate article page before the homepage if they get there at all.

 That little piece of insight prompted the rise of the Fresca layout for Slate and many, many other content publishers throughout the web, including New York Magazine.
 Their unique challenge?
-A publication that began in and is still dominated by print now has to be translated to web.
+A publication that began in and is still dominated by print now has to be translated to the web.
 The unfortunate truth is that the dramatic, creative visuals and flexible stylings recognized by the readers of New York Magazine are much more easily constructed for their print version than they are in a templated CMS for display on a high-content-volume website.
 “Hacking has to happen,” Steve said.
 The Fresca style accommodates that “hacking.”

 While it requires a greater time investment in most cases, it allows for a richer experience with the personality of the writer, brand or designer shining through.
 Both panelists emphasized that you must choose your moments to invest added effort in elements of your site.
 In the case of potentially highly engaging content — the investment can pay off.
 The more elaborate, interactive and visually stimulating designs created in their Fresca layouts helps to capture and reengage audiences as they enter on the sideways paths that bypass their homepages.